Gran Hotel Son Net - Puig Major

 Other gastronomic treasures await on the way between Sóller and Fornalutx: olives and fruit-bearing trees abound, allowing cyclists to take some time off and enjoy a fresh orange juice.

-Once in the Tramuntana mountain range, we shall pass by the Coll d'en Bleda and by the most famous rocky point in Majorca: Sa Foradada (peak of Can Costa).
+Once in the Serra de Tramuntana, we shall pass by the Coll d'en Bleda and by the most famous rocky point in Majorca: Sa Foradada (peak of Can Costa).
 It is the perfect place to enjoy the sunset.
 Another quaint place worth visiting, known for its potato cakes, is Valldemossa.
-Its most significant building is the Carthusian monastery, where the pianist and composer Chopin resided for several years.
+Its most significant building is the Carthusian monastery, where the pianist and composer Chopin lived for several years.

-We will then leave the different municipalities of the Tramuntana mountain range behind and head to the Son Net Hotel in Puigpunyent.
+We will then leave the different municipalities of the Serra de Tramuntana behind and head to the Son Net Hotel in Puigpunyent.
 It is the perfect place to rest after having completed a long and tough route along Majorca (making the most of both its scenery and gastronomic offer).